itsbillion/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes the group owner to school for the file hello 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.

+The file _hello is in the working directory
+The file _hello is a symbolic link